kimjuny/koa-webpack-server/README.md

 };

 webpackServer(app, options).then(({ middlewares }) => {
-  // Middlewares are all hot-loaded.
-  // You can make any changes from middlewares and it will automatically re-webpacking and reload so that you don't have to const { logger, render } = middlewares;
+  // hot-middlewares: you may try making any changes from middlewares,
+  // it will automatically rebuild and reload,
+  // so that you don't have to reboot your server to see the changes. const { logger, render } = middlewares;

   app.use(logger);